 My Literary Crush

-Because I am a word nerd to the core and a bibliophile, I am often reading more than one book at once.
+Because I am a word nerd to the core and a bibliophile, I am often reading more than one book at once, while drinking espresso.
 Lucky for you!
 The second poetry book I am reading was just released by G.P Putnam’s Sons (an imprint of Penguin Random House) authored by Nikita Gill.

 “The Girl and the Goddess – Stories, and Poems of Divine Wisdom” reminds us that there are women whose courageous stories we have probably never heard of in the western world.
 And she does it using the Snapchat crispness of poetry.
 I have a few authors I don’t even read the blurb anymore.
 I just buy the book because they’ve proven anything they write is magic – and Nikita Gill is one of those authors.